rvenieris/CloudKitMagicCRUD/README.md

 	*/
 	func ckSave(then completion:@escaping (Result<Any, Error>)->Void)

     /**
-	Read all records from a type
+     Read all records from a type, limited on *limit* maxRecords.
      - Parameters:
+     - predicate: A NSPredicate for query constraints
-	- sortedBy a array of  SortDescriptors (or string array)
+     - sortedBy      :  a array of  SortDescriptors
-	- predicate a NSPredicate with some query  restrictions
+     - limit              :  max number of result records, or *CKQueryOperation.maximumResults* if ommited.
-	- returns: a (Result<Any, Error>) where Any contais a type objects array [T] in a completion handler */ static func ckLoadAll(sortedBy sortKeys:[CKSortDescriptor], predicate:NSPredicate, then completion:@escaping (Result<Any, Error>)->Void)
+     - returns: a (Result<Any, Error>) where Any contais a type objects array [T] in a completion handler */ public static func ckLoadAll(predicate:NSPredicate = NSPredicate(value:true), sortedBy sortKeys:[CKSortDescriptor] = [],
+                                 limit:Int = CKQueryOperation.maximumResults,
+                                 then completion:@escaping (Result<(records:[Any], queryCursor: CKQueryOperation.Cursor? ), Error>)->Void)

     /**
+     Read all next page records from a type, with a result cursor. (to be used after ckLoadAll.)
+     - Parameters:
+     - cursor       : A  *CKQueryOperation.Cursor* for query records next page
+     - limit              :  max number of result records, or *CKQueryOperation.maximumResults* if ommited.
+     - returns: a (Result<Any, Error>) where Any contais a type objects array [T] in a completion handler */ public static func ckLoadNext(cursor:CKQueryOperation.Cursor, limit:Int = CKQueryOperation.maximumResults, then completion:@escaping (Result<(records:[Any], queryCursor: CKQueryOperation.Cursor? ), Error>)->Void)

+	/**
-	Read all records from a type
+	Read records from a type
 	- Parameters:
 	- recordName an iCloud recordName id for fetch
 	- returns: a (Result<Any, Error>) where Any contais a CKMRecord type object  in a completion handler